 If you teach several preps, don’t wait until the end of the quarter to assign all your writing projects.
 Try to space them out throughout the quarter so that you don’t end up with an enormous pile of writing projects to grade all at once.

 9. Let your students spend some class time working on their writing projects.

 Hope these 9 tips dramatically improve French writing in your classroom as much as they did in mine.
-Remember to get your free peer edits, correction symbols, sample transition words, and All about Me project in the Free Resource Library.
+Remember to grab your free peer edits, correction symbols, sample transition words, and All About Me project in the Free Resource Library.

 If you have other ideas and suggestions for writing in French, please share in the comments.